Almanac

 Australia and Defence’s National Context and Summary

-The Department of Defence (Defence) is responsible for the defence of Australia and its national interests in order to advance its security and prosperity.
-Defence is jointly managed by the Chief of the Defence Force and the Secretary of Defence under a diarchy who report directly to the Minister for Defence, and on logistical topics, to the Parliament of Australia.
+The Australian Defence mission is to defend Australia and its national interests in order to advance Australia’s security and prosperity.
+Defence is jointly led by the Chief of the Defence Force and the Secretary of Defence under a diarchy reporting directly to the Minister for Defence.
 Defence serves the Government of the day and is accountable to the Commonwealth Parliament, which represents the Australian people, to efficiently and effectively carry out the Government's defence policy.
 Defence consists of both the Australian Defence Force (ADF) and the Department of Defence.
 Command of the ADF sits under the direction of the Minister for Defence and is the primary responsibility of the Chief of the Defence Force.
-Defence facilities are staffed and operated in locations across the country, however most of its senior leadership are located in Canberra.
+Defence facilities are staffed and operated in locations around the country; however, most of the senior leadership are located in Canberra.

 The Australian Health System